alessandro-rizzo/seamless-interactions-label-studio/README.md

 ## Features

+- 🔐 **Google OAuth Authentication** - Secure sign-in with email allowlist and 1-hour sessions
+- 👥 **Multi-User Support** - Multiple labelers can work independently on the same dataset
+- 🔒 **Per-User Isolation** - Each user sees only their own annotations and statistics
 - 📊 **Unified Dashboard** - Stats and video list on one page with sticky header for efficient workflow
 - 📋 **Browse All Videos** - See all 64,000+ videos available in the dataset
 - 📹 **Synchronized Dual Video Player** - Watch both participants side-by-side with frame-perfect synchronization